AydaTheEpic/Product-preview-card-component/README.md

 # Product-preview-card-component
-Challenging my skills in Html and Css with making this small project.
+practicing my skills in Html and CSS by doing this small project.